What kind of business are you?

 The holdback percentage or retrieval rate is the percentage of sales the provider takes daily.
 The percentage is typically between 10% and 20%.

-Because the holdback is a percentage of daily sales, the actual payment will depend on how well the business performed that day.
+Because the holdback is a percentage of daily sales, the actual remittance will depend on how well the business performed that day.
 This can make estimating your cash flow more difficult.

-If cash flow is a struggle for your business, using such as large percentage of your sales could create a debt spiral.
+If cash flow is a struggle for your business, using such as large percentage of your sales could create a negative cash flow.
 When evaluating if an MCA is right for you, consider how much of your daily sales you can afford to lose.

 How to Qualify for an MCA

-Each MCA provider will have slightly different requirements, but if you collect most of your payments through debit or credit cards and make a lot of sales, you may be able to get approved.
+Each MCA provider will have slightly different requirements, but if you collect most of your cash flow through debit or credit and make a lot of sales, you may be able to get approved.

 How to get a Merchant Cash Advance